Common Side Effects Of ADHD Medication

 Therapy can be used to manage symptoms

-In addition to medication, certain types of therapy can be effective in managing symptoms of ADHD.
+In addition to or alongside medication, certain types of therapy may be effective in managing symptoms of ADHD.

-While medication may be effective in some younger people with ADHD whose behavior is problematic, experts recommend that children younger than 12 years old have behavior therapy.
-Behavior therapy aims to discourage problem behaviors and encourage positive behaviors.
-Since behavior therapy is more effective when delivered by the parents, the child’s doctor may recommend parent training in behavior therapy.
+While medication may be effective in managing behavior in some younger people with ADHD, experts recommend that children younger than 12 years old try behavior therapy.
+Behavior therapy may help children modify behaviors and learn positive behaviors.
+Since behavior therapy may be more effective when overseen by the parents at home, the child’s doctor may recommend parent training in behavior therapy.

-Cognitive behavior therapy has been proven to be effective in managing ADHD symptoms in adults.
-Cognitive behavior therapy for ADHD aims to help people with ADHD identify negative thought and behavior patterns and restructure them into more positive and beneficial thoughts and behaviors.
+Cognitive-behavioral therapy has been proven to be effective in managing ADHD symptoms in adults.
+Cognitive-behavioral therapy for ADHD aims to help people with ADHD identify negative thought and behavior patterns and restructure them into more positive and beneficial thoughts and behaviors.

-Online therapy has proven to be very effective in the treatment of ADHD, especially for people and families who otherwise would be sitting on the waiting list of a therapist that is physically closer to them.
-Sites like BetterHelp can match you up with a mental health professional from their network online.
+Online therapy has proven to be effective in the treatment of ADHD, especially for people and families who might be on waiting lists for in-person therapists or lack providers in their area.
+Sites like BetterHelp can match you with a mental health professional from their network online.

 Takeaway

-Research your medications and continuously tune into your body to see if the medication is or is not working.
-If you keep an open conversation with your doctor, they can help you choose a medication that is the best for you and with the lowest number of side effects having any influence over your everyday comfort in your life.
+Research your medications and monitor your body to notice signs that the medication may or may not be working.
+If you keep an open conversation with your doctor, they can help you choose a medication with the lowest number of side effects having any influence over your everyday comfort in your life.

 Gain a better understanding of ADHD